 We understand that research into melanoma is taking place worldwide, but as always progress is constrained by lack of money.
 Today, melanoma is one of the most rapidly increasing forms of cancer in the world.
 The incidence in the UK has risen by 143% in 18 years, and there is a comparable increase throughout the world, yet still, far too little is known about the disease.
 In the 1930’s melanoma affected 1 in 1,500: now it affects 1 in 50.

 Everybody reading this will know of someone who has been in contact with melanoma, and will understand the need to find a cure.
 We can’t do it alone.
-Ideally, we would like people feel involved; to organise fundraisers or to sponsor the various challenges that are currently being undertaken by our fundraisers.
-Or simply educate yourself the fact, act responsibly and share the knowledge.
+Ideally, we would like people to feel involved; to organise fundraisers or to sponsor the various challenges that are currently being undertaken by our fundraisers or simply educate themselves about the facts....

 When it comes to beating melanoma, every fact shared and penny donated counts!